zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 The most interesting part of our 12 August conversation to me was when you said you could "recognize what someone is going to do based on their proximity to that ideology."
 That recognition (as always) is *also* a form of implied probabilistic reasoning.
 The reason "rationalist" is a useful concept is [because it helps you make predictions](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries); it's pointing to an empirical cluster of traits in the world that would still exist even if people prefer not to name it.

 I wish I had asked followup questions.
 What cluster of traits are you seeing, specifically?
 I can believe that you're seeing something that I'm not by virtue of fewer preconceptions and superior social cognition abilities.
 I recognize that the sociological angle on this story is a legitimate avenue of journalistic inquiry.
 Your job is to explain to the public what's driving the movers and shakers in Silicon Valley; if you notice a pattern of tech workers coordinating on the basis of a shared ideology, that's a story, and it's not surprising that the people you're writing about won't approve of every word of the story (as when you write about *e.g.* Google).
 I'm not expecting a puff piece about these people, and I'm not expecting agreement, but I do think a big part of the story that you need to convey is that a lot of people read this stuff and *thought it made sense as a literal description of reality* (in the way that it's a literal description of reality to say that there's an apple on the table when you see an apple on the table), not just that it offered a subjective feeling of comfort or clarity, or a sense of working on something mythic.
-Whether or not *you* believe them, *they* think AI risk belongs in the same literary genre as risks of global warming or asteroid strikes---and much more fundamentally than that, that [the entire mode of thinking that categorizes beliefs on the basis of what literary genre they seem to fit is importantly mistaken](https://www.readthesequences.com/Science-As-Attire).
+Whether or not *you* believe them, *they* think AI risk belongs in the same literary genre as risks of global warming or asteroid strikes—and much more fundamentally than that, that [the entire mode of thinking that categorizes beliefs on the basis of what literary genre they seem to fit is importantly mistaken](https://www.readthesequences.com/Science-As-Attire).
 I remain,

 Your faithful correspondent,
 Zack M. Davis